awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/cloudwatch-metrics-component.md

 An object that contains the following information:
 `type`
 \(Optional\) The type of publish/subscribe messaging that this component uses to subscribe to messages\.
 Choose from the following options:
 + `Pubsub` – Subscribe to local publish/subscribe messages\.
 If you choose this option, the topic can't contain MQTT wildcards\.
-For more information about how to send messages from custom component when you specify this option, see [Publish/subscribe messaging](interprocess-communication.md#ipc-publish-subscribe)\.
+For more information about how to send messages from custom component when you specify this option, see [Publish/subscribe local messages](ipc-publish-subscribe.md)\.
 + `IotCore` – Subscribe to AWS IoT Core MQTT messages\.
 If you choose this option, the topic can contain MQTT wildcards\.
-For more information about how to send messages from custom components when you specify this option, see [AWS IoT Core MQTT messaging](interprocess-communication.md#ipc-iot-core-mqtt)\.
+For more information about how to send messages from custom components when you specify this option, see [Publish/subscribe AWS IoT Core MQTT messages](ipc-iot-core-mqtt.md)\.
 Default: `Pubsub`
 `topic`
 \(Optional\) The topic to which the component subscribes to receive messages\.
 If you specify `IotCore` for `type`, you can use MQTT wildcards \(`+` and `#`\) in this topic\.